vidarsko/vidarsko.github.io/_pages/projects.md

 toc_icon: "cog"
 ---

+## LLMteaching: A web site resource for

 ## ComFiT: a Python package for computational field theory with topological defects

 ComFiT is a Python package for the study of topological defects in field theories.
+Based on the work done in the PhD these of mine and Jonas Rønning, we have developed ComFiT, a Python package for simulating, analyzing and visualizing different field theories.
+It is currently under peer-review at the Journal of Open Source Software and can be found at [https://comfitlib.com](https://comfitlib.com).
+To ease the introduction, I have made several videos on how to use the package, which will be published shortly.

+Videos:

 Publications: